tahczeban/amazon_vine_analysis/README.md

                                             FIGURE 15: Vine Unpaid DF Table

-As illustrated above, the following data was extrapolated:
+As illustrated above, the following data was extrapolated for the counts of total, total 5star and percent 5star for both paid and unapaid reviews, as depicted in tabular format below:

  <img width="552" alt="TABLE OF PAID AND UNPAID REVIEWS" src="https://user-images.githubusercontent.com/90135381/155897064-b7d57933-6e4b-4f84-ac68-c5ac7f301262.png">